michelem09/wassup/readme.txt

 * updated `UADetector` and `wDetector` classes to improve browser and os detection (Microsoft Edge, Win10).
 * updated translation template, "wassup.pot".
 * updated "readme.txt" to comply with Wordpress.org plugin repository guidelines.
+* fixed problem with login page hits not being recorded.
 * fixed errors caused by disabled `set_time_limit` function in some configurations.
-* fixed a `preg_match` error that affected 404 and malware detection.
+* fixed a `preg_match` error that affected 404 and spam detection.
 * fixed a "script timeout" calculation/test error in Visitor-details.
 * fixed incorrect Wassup menu "href" values in network admin area.
 * fixed a MySQL timezone/offset calculation error in some queries.